Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Decay character theory of linear systems

 \begin{proof} Multiplying each component of the equations for $\Psi^\lambda$ in $\eqref{3.29}$ by $|(\Psi^\lambda)^i|^{p-2}(\Psi^\lambda)^i$ ($i=1,\dots,n_1$) and integrating over $\mathbb{R}^d$, we arrive at

-Proposition \ref{lemmaSKpositive} indicates that $-\mathcal{A}$ is strongly elliptic due to the [SK] condition, so Lemma \ref{lemmaA2} implies that there exists a constant $c^*_p$ such that the second term in the left-hand side of \eqref{fffffffs} can be greater than $c_p^* 2^{2j}\|\Psi^i\|_{L^p}^p$.
+Note that $-\mathcal{A}$ is strongly elliptic due to the [SK] condition, so Lemma \ref{lemmaA2} implies that there exists a constant $c^*_p$ such that the second term in the left-hand side of \eqref{fffffffs} can be greater than $c_p^* \lambda^2 \|(\Psi^\lambda)^i\|_{L^p}^p$.
 Consequently, performing the summation of \eqref{fffffffs} over $i=1,\dots,n_1$ leads to